Villu (film): Development

 Prabhu Deva along with announcing his venture in Bollywood titled Wanted Dead and Alive, which was the remake of Pokkiri, he launched his next Tamil venture in December 2007.
 Ayngaran International was to produce the film as well.
 The film was initially titled as Pugazh.
 Prabhu Deva later announced the titled to be Singam.
 However, a copyright issue was brought up concerning the title Singam, which was already announced as the title for a film by director Hari.
 Prabhu Deva then changed the titled to Vill, meaning "bow" in Tamil, a more formal spelling of Villu.
 The team later found out that S. J. Suryah was to use the title Vill for a Telugu film.
 Suryah, with the negotiation of Vijay, later changed his film's title.
 The title Villu subsequently became the film's official name.

 Casting and filming

-Actress Ranjitha was selected to play Vijay's mother.
+Nayanthara selected female role and Actress Ranjitha was selected to play Vijay's wife and mother.